 What is coding?

-Finding a Code Club for your child to attend
+Find a Code Club for your child

-Projects to try at home
+Coding projects for you to try at home

 Learning safely at Code Club